openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 .. note::

-   To change the ``iogrp`` property, IBM Spectrum Virtualize family firmware version 6.4.0 or later is required.
+   To change the ``iogrp`` property, IBM Storage Virtualize family firmware version 6.4.0 or later is required.

 Replication operation